inkVerb/VIP/701/Lesson-04.md

   - These URL rewrites easily convert to GET arguments that can direct where we need to be within our webapp
   - URL rewrites are often called "pretty URLs"
 ## Separate Files for Same App
-- We can create a separate web product (ie: Profile view page) in a separate file, but incorporate it into the same deployment
+- We can create a separate web product (ie: Profile view page as `profile.*`) in a separate file, but incorporate it into the same deployment
   - Python and Node.js need a kind of statement to include the other file, perhaps as a module
   - Go does not `include` the other file, but implies it through the same package, ie `main` in `package main` for any `.go` files in the same directory at run time or compile time
     - Go will need to `go run` both files if not compiled first